 Constructed from state-of-the-art, lightweight materials to obtain an optimal power-to-weight ratio.
-The high-strength sail is a triple-ripstop 34 g/m2 TX-Light, and the leading edge features a very durable 44 g/m2 DLX+ fabric that protects against abrasion.
-All SONIC components are designed for maximum performance on any terrain.
+The high-strength sail is a triple-ripstop 34 g/m TX-Light, and the leading edge features a very durable 44 g/m DLX+ fabric that protects against abrasion.
+All SOUL components are designed for maximum performance on any terrain.
+The integrated automatic drainage system is hidden in the construction.
+Dirt. water, and small objects inside the kite slide automatically from the kite's center to the wing tips.
+They exit through two openings at the trailing edge of the wingtips.
 The streamlined construction ensures that the kite remains agile and highly maneuverable while maintaining peak performance.

-😢 Bridle Check Tool
+Bridle Check Tool

-The bridle check tool makes it easier to compare the bridle line lengths.
-At each level (A, B, C, Z), on each wing side of the foil kite, black markings make comparing front and back main line lengths easy (see line plan).
-To restore the flight characteristics, length differences between B and C levels relative to A level must be annulled by moving the rings on the mixer.
-To maintain performance and stability, we recommend regularly checking using the bridle check tool, if the product is used intensively.
+The bridle check tool simplifies the comparison of bridle line lengths.
+On each wing side of the foil kite, at every level (A. B. C, Z), black markings facilitate easy comparison of front and back main line lengths (refer to the line plan).
+Adjust the length between B and C levels relative to the A level to maintain optimal flight characteristics by moving the rings on the mixer.
+We advise regular checks using the bridle check tool for consistent performance and stability, especially with frequent product use.

-8 Reflex Profile
+Reflex Profile